Trudge-CNK/personal-goals/README.md

 ## Thanks to https://modernmrsdarcy.com/100-hour-rule/ (100 hours of x)
 ## Thanks to 100DaysofCode (100 days of x)

-- [ ] 33 Hours of Crash Team Racing
+- [X] 33 Hours of Crash Team Racing
 - [ ] 100 Hours of TEFL
 - [ ] 100 Hours of free code camp
+- [ ] 33 Hours of Yugioh Goat Format

 # [2/2021]